jtmenchaca/quickcompare/README.md

 When comparing between three or more groups, the ANOVA test is used to compare continuous columns.

-If a continuous variable has a normal distribution, the mean and standard deviation are provided.
+If a numeric column has a normal distribution, the mean and standard deviation are provided.
 If non-normal, the median and interquartile range are provided.

-Note that integer data is analyzed as if continuous.
+All numeric columns are treated as if they are continuous values - i.e. no special precautions are made for integer data.

 ``` r
 penguins_data |>